theresa-hefele/risk-analysis/README.md

 > 💡 **Note:** To use Colab, you need a **Google account**.
 > If you don’t have one, we recommend installing **[Anaconda](https://www.anaconda.com/download)** — it includes everything you need to start with Python and run notebooks locally.
+> After the Anaconda installation you can either just download the whole repository.
+However, we will update this every week.
+If you want to avoid downloading the whole thing all the time you can use [git](git_for_anaconda.md).
+> To open the notebooks use jupyter in Anaconda.
 > 🗨️ Need help?
 Reach out in the *Moodle forum*.